awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-limits.md

 **\*** Each Network Load Balancer uses one network interface per zone\.
 The quota is set at the VPC level\.
 When sharing subnets or VPCs, the usage is calculated across all tenants\.

-† Each Application Load Balancer that is a target of the Network Load Balancer counts as 50 targets if cross\-zone load balancing is disabled or 100 targets if cross\-zone load balancing is enabled\.
+† If a target is registered with *N* target groups, it counts as *N* targets toward this limit\.
+Each Application Load Balancer that is a target of the Network Load Balancer counts as 50 targets if cross\-zone load balancing is disabled or 100 targets if cross\-zone load balancing is enabled\.

 **Target groups**
 The following quotas are for target groups\.